Our Lady of Consolation: United States

-Pope Paul VI raised the namesake Marian shrine to the status of Minor Basilica in Carey, Ohio, via his Pontifical decree Quam Prope Assit on 21 October 1971.
+Pope Paul VI raised the shrine to the status of a Minor Basilica in Carey, Ohio, via his Pontifical decree Quam Prope Assit on 21 October 1971.
 The decree was signed and notarized by the Dean of the College of Cardinals and Grand Chancellor of the Apostolic Briefs, Cardinal Luigi Traglia.
 Today, the Basilica and National Shrine of Our Lady of Consolation is administered by the Order of Saint Francis.